 Picasso (Bellagio).
 In addition to being one of the best restaurants in town, Picasso boasts one of the nicest places to have a drink.
 The bar itself only seats six, but there’s also a small adjoining seating area.
 The room is lovely and adorned with works by the artist.
-Most nights Andrew is behind the bar, and his cocktails are masterful.
 Note: Picasso doesn’t serve food at its bar, so if you’re peckish it’s not the place to perch.
 Bonus: Picasso has a private patio right on the lake.

 CUT Bar (Palazzo).
 In addition to the 8 or 10 seats seats at the bar, CUT – the Las Vegas iteration of Wolfgang Puck’s Beverly Hills steakhouse – offers plentiful seating in its lounge.
 The bartenders are extremely knowledgable about bourbon and whiskey, of which the bar has an extensive selection.
 They’re equally facile with classic cocktails, and can also make custom concoctions for you.
 In addition to the “rough cuts” menu of bar snacks, the full menu is available at the bar.

-Mandarin Bar (Mandarin Oriental, in City Center).
+Sky Bar (Walorf-Astoria, in City Center).
 This place is the exception, and it’s pretty heavenly.
-No walk-in traffic (most people don’t realize the Mandarin exists, let alone know where it is or how to get there).
+No walk-in traffic (most people don’t realize the Waldorf-Estoria exists, let alone know where it is or how to get there).
 Its floor-to-ceiling glass walls provide an astonishing view up and down the Strip.
 Tasteful drinks (and some nibbles) served in a refined environment.
-Best of all: you can actually reserve a table with no minimum or “bottle service” requirement.
+Best of all: you can actually reserve seats via OpenTable with no minimum or “bottle service” requirement.

 Sage (Aria).
 A generous range of bourbons and whiskeys, with enthusiastic and knowledgable barmen.
 Express even a modicum of interest in the selection and they’ll likely put three or four of them down in front of you to taste before you decide.
-Or you could select from a thoughtful wine by the glass list, overseen by Master Sommelier Nick Hetzel.
+Or you could select from a thoughtful wine by the glass list.

 Charlie Palmer Steak (Four Seasons).
 Tucked away in a downstairs corner of the Four Seasons (another place most people don’t know exists – it’s part of the Mandalay Bay complex, with its own separate lobby and entrance) is this glorious steakhouse.
 No views to boast of; in fact, it has no windows whatsoever.
 What it DOES have is insanely good steak and seafood.
-Pro tip: ask for the MJONE menu.
-Three courses for $49, includes bottomless house wine.
+Pro tip: ask for the Cut Of the Week menu.
+Three courses for $58, includes bottomless house wine, available every night.
 Cheers!